irrdnet/irrd/docs/users/database-changes.rst

     auth: MD5-PW DummyValue  # Filtered for security
     auth: PGPKEY-12345678

-When submitting a new `mntner` object, it must include at least one valid `auth` value, which can not be a dummy value.
+When you submit a new `mntner` object, it must include at least one valid `auth` value, which can not be a dummy value.

-When submitting changes to an existing `mntner` object, there are two options:
+When you submit changes to an existing `mntner` object, there are two options:

 * Submit without any dummy values in `auth` values.
 If otherwise valid, the `auth` lines submitted will now be the only valid authentication methods.